phpmyadmin/phpmyadmin/doc/faq.rst

 --------------------------------------------------

 First the configuration variables "relation", "table\_coords" and "pdf\_pages" have to be filled in.
-Then you need to think about your schema layout.
-Which tables will go on which pages?

 * Select your database in the navigation panel.
-* Choose "Operations" in the navigation bar at the top.
+* Choose ":guilabel:`Designer`" in the navigation bar at the top.
+* Move the tables the way you want them.
-* Choose "Edit :term:`PDF` Pages" near the bottom of the page.
+* Choose ":guilabel:`Export schema`" in the left menu.
-* Enter a name for the first :term:`PDF` page and click Go.
-If you like, you can use the "automatic layout," which will put all your linked tables onto the new page.
+* The export modal will open.
-* Select the name of the new page (making sure the Edit radio button is selected) and click Go.
+* Select the type of export to :term:`PDF`, you may adjust the other settings.
-* Select a table from the list, enter its coordinates and click Save.
-  Coordinates are relative; your diagram will be automatically scaled to fit the page.
-When initially placing tables on the page, just pick any coordinates -- say, 50x50.
-After clicking Save, you can then use the :ref:`wysiwyg` to position the element correctly.
-* When you'd like to look at your :term:`PDF`, first be sure to click the Save button beneath the list of tables and coordinates, to save any changes you made there.
-Then scroll all the way down, select the :term:`PDF` options you want, and click Go.
-* Internet Explorer for Windows may suggest an incorrect filename when you try to save a generated :term:`PDF`.
-  When saving a generated :term:`PDF`, be sure that the filename ends in ".pdf", for example "schema.pdf".
-  Browsers on other operating systems, and other browsers on Windows, do not have this problem.
+* Submit the form and the file will start downloading.

 .. seealso::